Advanced Energy Systems

 Master of Science – Non-Thesis Degree Requirements

 The AES Master of Science, Non-Thesis (MS-NT) is a stand-alone graduate engineering degree wherein students are self-supported or supported by industry or other outside sources.
 The AES MS-NT degree is course-based and targeted for students interested in professional careers in industry, government, or non-governmental positions.
-Students enrolled in the MS program do not participate in the two PhD core courses offered onsite at NREL.
+Students enrolled in the MS program do not participate in the three 600 level PhD core.
 The MS-NT degree requires 30 credit hours of coursework as stipulated below.
 Approved elective credit hours must be taken at the graduate level at Mines and are reviewed to ensure that they form a coherent focus for an in-depth energy science and engineering study.

 Advisor: All AES MS students will have an advisor to guide and monitor their academic plan and progress toward graduation.